24 hours customer service +9779849693351

 Manaslu Expedition

-The Manaslu Expedition is considered a difficult and challenging climb, even for experienced mountaineers.
-It is rated as a technical climb, requiring excellent physical fitness, technical mountaineering skills, and experience at high altitude.
+The Manaslu Expedition presents a formidable challenge, even for seasoned mountaineers.
+Renowned for its technical difficulty, this climb demands exceptional physical fitness, advanced mountaineering skills, and prior experience at high altitudes.

-The route to the summit of Manaslu involves steep snow and ice slopes, some technical rock climbing sections, and a knife-edge ridge.
-The climb also involves crossing multiple crevasses and traversing through avalanche-prone areas.
-The altitude, weather, and environmental conditions can also add to the difficulty of the climb.
+Ascending the summit of Manaslu entails navigating steep snow and ice slopes, tackling sections of technical rock climbing, and traversing a treacherous knife-edge ridge.
+Climbers must also negotiate multiple crevasses and navigate areas prone to avalanches.
+The altitude, weather conditions, and environmental factors further amplify the complexity of the climb.

-The climb to the summit of Manaslu requires excellent physical fitness and stamina to endure several weeks of trekking and climbing at high altitude.
-Climbers must also acclimatize properly to avoid altitude sickness and other health issues.
+Successful completion of the Manaslu summit requires unwavering physical fitness and stamina to endure weeks of rigorous trekking and climbing in extreme altitudes.
+Proper acclimatization is paramount to ward off altitude sickness and other potential health complications.

-Manaslu Expeditions’ trip begins from Besisahar- Dharapani a day-long drive from Kathmandu.
+Manaslu Expeditions’ trip begins from lower Manaslu valley Besisahar- Dharapani a day-long drive from Kathmandu.
 It lasts for 39 days.
 Gather the team members for the expedition briefing, prepare the paperwork, and complete the preparations.
 Climbers will have spectacular experiences and be able to admire the scenic, lush landscapes of Nepal along the way.
-The route follows the Budhi Gandaki river after the summit.
-After a few days hike, we will be in Sama Gaon, a strikingly picturesque village of farmers and traders on the main trail of the Manaslu circuit trekking.
+The route follows the Budhi Gandaki River after the summit.
+After a few days’ hike, we will be in Sama Gaon, a strikingly picturesque village of farmers and traders on the main trail of the Manaslu circuit trekking.
 There is also a Buddhist monastery there.
 A day of acclimatization is planned in the village before heading to the Manaslu Base Camp.

 The best time to climb Manaslu Himal is during the spring and autumn seasons, which are generally considered the most favorable for mountaineering in the Himalayas.
 The climbing season for Manaslu typically runs from mid-March to May in the spring, and from September to November in the autumn.